BlueGhostYi/ID-GRec/README.md

 2. Run main.py `python main.py` and select the identifier of LightGCN or specify through the command line:`python main.py --model=LightGCN`

 ## Implemented Model List
-The code for some of the models is still being refined.
-Stay tuned.

 | **Model Name** | **Paper**                                                                                              | **Publication** | **Type** |
 |----------------|--------------------------------------------------------------------------------------------------------|-----------------|----------|